Permits & Inspections

 Reporting Work Without Permit

-Work Without Permit can be reported online by using the online Complaint Submission Form.
+Work Without Permit can be reported online using the Complaint Submission Form.